pypa/packaging.python.org/source/specifications/simple-repository-api.rst

 .. note::

-  While the ``projects`` key is an array, and thus is required to be in some kind of an order, neither :pep:`503` nor this PEP requires any specific ordering nor that the ordering is consistent from one request to the next.
+  While the ``projects`` key is an array, and thus is required to be in some kind of an order, neither :ref:`the base HTML API specification
+  <simple-repository-api-base>` nor this spec requires any specific ordering nor
+  that the ordering is consistent from one request to the next.
 Mentally this is best thought of as a set, but both JSON and HTML lack the functionality to have sets.